 Step 1: Select a career field

 Choose a career field you want to learn more about.
 It can be one of several career fields you are considering or it can be a profession you have already selected and plan to enter.
-No matter what stage you are in regarding your career decidedness, conducting an informational interview can be helpful.
+No matter what stage of career planning you are in, conducting an informational interview can be helpful.

 Step 2: Find potential professionals to interview

-Search for people who work in the profession you have chosen during step one.
+Search for people who work in the profession you have chosen.
 There are many places you can search for a potential professional to interview.
-You can ask friends, family, professors or campus staff members if they have any contacts who work in your field of interest.
-If you are a member of a professional organization or a professional group on a professional networking site such as LinkedIn, you can search for professionals among group members.
+You can ask friends, family, professors, or campus staff members if they have any contacts who work in your field of interest.
+Professionals can also be found through professional organizations and networking websites.
 Some colleges have specific programs to introduce students to alumni as well.

 Step 3: Schedule the interview

 Once you have selected the professional that you would most like to interview, simply call or email that person to see ask if he or she is willing to participate in an informational interview.
-When you contact the professional, explain that you are a student who is looking to get an insider's perspective about the job field, and request to set up a time to discuss their views.
-(Modified versions of the information interview can be conducted over the phone, by email or through Skype.)
+When you contact the professional, explain that you are a student who is looking to get an insider's perspective about the job field and request to set up a time to discuss their views.
+(Modified versions of the information interview can be conducted over the phone; by email; or a video chat application, such as Skype.)

 Most professionals are quite receptive to requests for informational interviews.
 Many professionals are flattered that you are interested in their career and that you are looking to them for advice.
 However, not all professionals will accept your request.
 The professional might be too busy or have had a bad experience with a previous informational interview.
 If the professional you contact declines your request, politely thank them for their time.
 Then ask the next professional on your list.